-Safety assessments included a 4-h observation after vaccination (for the first 5 participants vaccinated in each group), or a 30-min observation (for the remainder of participants) for immediate adverse events.
-The safety assessments also included self-reporting of solicited local reactions (redness, swelling and pain at the injection site), systemic events (fever, fatigue, headache, chills, vomiting, diarrhoea, muscle pain and joint pain), the use of antipyretic and/or pain medication in an electronic diary for 7 days after vaccination, and the reporting of unsolicited adverse events and serious adverse events after vaccination.
-Haematology and chemistry assessments were conducted at screening, 1 and 7 days after the first dose, and 7 days after the second dose.
+Safety assessments included a 4-hour observation after vaccination (for the first 5 participants vaccinated in each group), or a 30-minute observation (for the remainder of participants) for immediate AEs.
+The safety assessments also included self-reporting of solicited local reactions (redness, swelling, and pain at the injection site), systemic events (fever, fatigue, headache, chills, vomiting, diarrhea, muscle pain, and joint pain), the use of antipyretic and/or pain medication in an electronic diary for 7 days after vaccination, and the reporting of unsolicited AEs and SAEs after vaccination.
+Hematology and chemistry assessments were conducted at screening, 1 and 7 days after Dose 1, and 7 days after Dose 2.

 There were protocol-specified safety stopping rules for all sentinel cohort participants.
 Both an internal review committee and an external data monitoring committee reviewed all safety data.
-No stopping rules were met before the publication of this report.
+No stopping rules were met prior to the publication of this report.